mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Videos/index.md

 *  **[Using CODA With MAMP PRO](https://www.youtube.com/watch?v=e9pnimdCygw){:target="_blank"}**

    This video describes how to point your Coda project 'Website' to an existing host on MAMP PRO.
-Coda is an editor for OS X    by Panic Inc. Learn more about Coda: https://panic.com/coda/
+Coda is an editor for OS X    by Panic Inc.

 *  **[Using Dreamweaver With MAMP PRO](https://www.youtube.com/watch?v=EoW55awCHLc){:target="_blank"}**

-   This video contains information on how to connect to blah ...
+   This video is about working with MAMP PRO and Adobe Dreamweaver.

 *  **[Using Wordpress With MAMP PRO](https://www.youtube.com/watch?v=6rMFZa2TOjg){:target="_blank"}**

-   Information on installing Wordpress ...
+   This video explains how to install Wordpress both using the 'Extras' feature in MAMP PRO, and on your own downloading the    files from the wordpress.org website.

 ---